Airbotics/uptane-server/docs/platform/robots/overview.md

 2. A certificate and private key contained in the provisioning credentials will be used to establish a mutual TLS connection with our backend.
 This credential is used to provision multiple robots.
 3. Assuming authentication and business logic checks pass, the provisioning credential is exchanged for a credential that is unique to the robot and will be used for the remainder of the robot's lifetime.
 4. On our backend, a key pair and X.509 certificate is generated for the robot, both of these are returned to the robot over the TLS connection.
 The private portion of the key is not stored on our system, the public portion is.
-5. The robot then stores its key and certicate and discards the provisioning credential.
+5. The robot then stores its key and certificate and discards the provisioning credential.
 6. Thereafter it uses own key and certificate for establishing a secure connection and verifying the integrity of software images.